Musiige/NdejjeSafetyApp/README.md

 **🛡️ Ndejje University Safety App:**
-A Real-time Campus Security & Incident Reporting System The Ndejje Safety App is a mobile solution designed to enhance campus security.
-It bridges the gap between students and university administration by providing a secure, role-based platform for reporting emergencies and broadcasting verified safety alerts.
+A Real-time Campus Security & Incident Reporting System It bridges the gap between students and university administration by providing a secure, role-based platform for reporting emergencies and broadcasting verified safety alerts.